eeiswerth/formlicious/README.md

 Currently formlicious is no more than a prototype.
 I haven't written tests yet.
 But a demo application that uses the package can be found here: [meteor-formlicious-demo] (https://github.com/eeiswerth/meteor-formlicious-demo)

+**Note** Only use one formlicious instance per page.
+It is designed such that your entire form should be able to fit within one formlicious instance.

 ### Table of Contents
 * [Configuration Options](#configuration-options)
   * [Field](#field)